Shared Flavors , Shared Memories

 Sundae-guk (순대국), a Korean soup topped with a generous pile of buchu (부추), with assorted by-product cuts hidden beneath, creating a contrast between the vibrant greens and the otherwise plain broth and meat.
 Photo by the author.

-It is uniform, clean, evenly cut, consistent every time.
-You know exactly what to expect.
 There is a kind of comfort in that.
-I am used to it, and I don’t mind it.
+I am used to it.
+I don't mind it.

 Yet I've noticed that some of my friends from other countries hesitate.
 They say the meat tastes different.
 I'm not sure if that is entirely true, but I understand what they mean.
 It isn't just about taste.
 It's about where the food comes from, and whether you feel connected to it.